tier4/CalibrationTools/calibrators/docs/tutorials/mapping_based_calibrator.md

 ### Overall calibration environment

 The required space for calibration depends on the vehicle and sensors used.
 It is recommended to have a large enough space for the vehicle to drive around 30 to 50 meters.
+It is also recommended to ensure that the environment is rich in natural landmarks suitable for registration-based mapping in all directions.
+This will help the lidar capture sufficient details beyond simple features like lane surfaces or walls.

 ### Vehicle

-Before starting the calibration, the user needs to drive the vehicle to collect the pointcloud `ros2 bag record -a` for building the map.
+Before starting the calibration, the user needs to drive the vehicle to collect the pointcloud for building the map.
 While recording data during the experiment, slow down the vehicle's speed as much as possible.
-For instance, driving slower than 5 km/hr is good for recording quality data.
+For instance, driving slower than 2 km/hr is good for recording quality data.
 Also, during the experiment, try to avoid people walking around the vehicle and aim to keep the surroundings static.

 ## Launching the tool